toobit-docs/apidocs/source/index.html.md

         "marginRate": "0.4992",
-        "unrealizedPnL": "0", //The unrealized profit and loss of the current position "profitRate": "0", //Profit rate of current position "realizedPnL": "-0.018" //Realized profit and loss
+        "unrealizedPnL": "0", //The unrealized profit and loss of the current position "profitRate": "0", //Profit rate of current position "realizedPnL": "-0.018", //Realized profit and loss
-    }
+        "maxNotionalValue": "60000" //maximum volume of positions at current leverage }
 ]
 ```